- Publisher: Wildside Press

 Now he’s vanished.
 There’s only one thing to do — strap on her sword and go looking for him.

-This issue also features fiction by Holly Black, Devon Monk, Jay Lake & Ruth Nestvold, Jack Skillingstead, and Naomi Kritzer.
+This issue of Realms of Fantasy magazine was edited by Shawna McCarthy.
+It also includes fiction by Holly Black, Devon Monk, Jay Lake & Ruth Nestvold, Jack Skillingstead, and Naomi Kritzer.

 Fantasy: The Best of the Year 2008, edited by Rich Horton, is an anthology that